 Foster & Adoptive Coalition

-Principal Investigator, Melissa Johnson- Reid, and the Foster & Adoptive Coalition support children and families involved in the foster care system.
-Through the lens of educational advocacy, this project aims to explore effective education strategies for children in foster care in the St. Louis Metropolitan area.
+Principal Investigator Melissa Jonson-Reid and the Foster & Adoptive Coalition support children and families involved in the foster care system.
+Through the lens of educational advocacy, this project aims to explore effective education strategies for children in foster care in the St. Louis metropolitan area.

 Systems for Action Grant

-Funded through the Robert Woods Johnson Foundation (RWJF) for a parent empowerment initiative, Melissa Johnson- Reid and Trish Kohl investigates PACT- STL to understand and advance community- based collaboration efforts.
+Funded through the Robert Woods Johnson Foundation (RWJF) for a parent empowerment initiative, Melissa Jonson-Reid and Trish Kohl investigate PACT-STL to understand and advance community-based collaboration efforts.
 This initiative aims to analyze funding strategies and services to understand changes in child outcomes.

 Social Workers Advancing through Grounded Education (SAGE)

-The SAGE program recruits, trains, and financially supports Brown School students in completing a portion of their practica in Indian Country.
-Kellie Thompson and the Buder Center support students in serving Native communities through Native- led programming and research.
+The SAGE program recruits, trains, and financially supports Brown School students in completing a portion of their practicum in Indian Country.
+Manasseh Begay and the Buder Center support students in serving Native communities through Native-led programming and research.